 This week we had our two day World of Style colour selection appointments.
 We were able to lock in nearly all our our choices.
 There are only a couple of things we are still making up our mind on.

 Kitchen we decided Pearl Grey colourtech cupboards with Satin finish, Colonial profile and Salemi knobs.
 We choose Lagoon bench on the island and Blanco Maple for the back bench and galley.
 Brick lay tiled splash-backs in Masia White.

 We opted for the Neil Perry 2 X 60cm ovens, stovetop and range-hood as the kitchen space is where we wanted to invest.

 Laminate floors to most of the ground floor in Bolero Rustic Stone

-Wall colour throughout in Southwards (as pictured below) with Concerto cornices
+Wall colour throughout in Southwards by Wattyl (as pictured below) with Concerto cornices

 Carpet to all living and bedrooms we went for Lenton Brae Grey (Category 3) with the Stepmax underlay (Category 4) to reduce noise transmission.

 Downstairs tiles to wet areas we went for Forest White